fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ## Streamed audio into your Call using an NCCO

-In this scenario, users will call a Nexmo number, and music will be streamed into users' calls using an NCCO with a `stream` action.
+In this scenario, users will call a Vonage number, and music will be streamed into users' calls using an NCCO with a `stream` action.
 We will use the following `scenario-1.py` file:

 ```python